boscoj2581/Portfolio_PBI/README.md

-# Portfolio_PBI

-Relation between Brain Weight and head Size.
+# Relation between Brain Weight and head Size.

 Source:  dataset that shows a few variations of head sizes (cm3) and masses of brains (grams) Gladstone, R. J. (1905).
 A STUDY OF THE RELATIONS OF THE BRAIN TO THE SIZE OF THE HEAD.
 Biometrika, 4(1–2), 105–123.